pavloniym/multi-session-browser/README.md

-# Mulsti Session Browser
+# Multi Session Browser

 This is a simple multi session browser
 Now you can be online in all your accounts and switch them with one click!
+You can use it to control all yours Facebook, Twitter, Instagram, Vk, etc accounts

 #### Features: